nothinglabs/openmelt2/readme.md

 ### Low Battery Warning
 If low voltage is detected - the LED beacon will display a shimmering / pulsing effect.
 See [melty_config.h](openmelt/melty_config.h) for battery monitor settings.

+This the same shimmering effect used in configuration mode.
+To avoid confusion - be sure to have a fully charged battery when using configuration mode.

 ### Max RPM Report
 While spun-down - push the control stick forward for ~1 second.
 This will cause the robot to flash out the highest RPM observed in multiples of 100.
 For example 23 flashes = 2300rpm.